William George Browne

-William George Browne (25 July 1768 – 1813) was an English traveller, whose journey took him through Egypt and the Near East.
+William George Browne (25 July 1768 – 1813) was an English traveller, whose journey took him through Egypt and parts of south-west Asia.
 He published a book of his travels in 1799.
 Browne was murdered while attempting to reach Tehran.

 Life

 Browne was born at Great Tower Hill, London.
 At seventeen he was sent to Oriel College, Oxford.
 Having had a moderate inheritance left him by his father, on quitting the university he applied himself entirely to literary pursuits.
 But the fame of James Bruce's travels, and of the first discoveries made by the African Association, made him determined to become an explorer of Central Africa.
 He went first to Egypt, arriving at Alexandria in January 1792, where he studied Arabic.
 He spent some time in visiting the oasis of Siwa or Jupiter Ammon, and employed the remainder of the year in studying Arabic and in examining the ruins of Ancient Egypt.